Digipub sets up independent committee to review content

 Scroll.in is among the founding members of the Digipub News India Foundation.
 The group also consists of Alt News, Article 14, Boomlive, Cobrapost, HW News, Newsclick, Newslaundry, The News Minute, The Quint and The Wire.

-Digipub said the ombudsman committee will comprise former Supreme Court judge Justice Madan B Lokur, Prajnya Trust Director Swarna Rajagopalan, Safai Karamchari Andolan Founder Bezwada Wilson, and Jawhar Sircar, the former chief executive officer of Prasar Bharati and former secretary in the Ministry of Culture.
+Digipub said the ombudsman committee will comprise former Supreme Court Justice Madan B Lokur, Prajnya Trust Director Swarna Rajagopalan, Safai Karamchari Andolan Founder Bezwada Wilson, and Jawhar Sircar, the former chief executive officer of Prasar Bharati and former secretary in the Ministry of Culture.

 While the modalities of the committee’s functioning and work were still being worked out, Digipub said that the independent panel represented “an additional, voluntary layer of transparency” on the part of the member publications.